codebuggg/wikimedia-test/readme.md

 ## Wikimedia Test
-A form for accepting details from donors
+An application to collect and store information from prospective donors to the WikiMedia Foundation.

 ### Tech Stack
 - Tailwindcss